-The panel will perform a balancing of the factors listed above, as well as other relevant information, in making its determination.
+The panel will perform a balancing of the factors listed above in making its determination.
 It is not expected that an objector must demonstrate satisfaction of each and every factor considered in order to satisfy the standing requirements.

 3.1.3 Dispute Resolution Service Providers